Maui Roofing Contractor

 A: When a homeowner files a claim due to weather-related damage that their roof has sustained, premiums do not rise as a result.
 Why?
 Weather-related damage is considered “an act of God,” and is out of the homeowners’ control.
-If however, for example, the homeowner was to accidentally start a grease fire in the kitchen and file a claim afterward, that would be a different story because the fire damage was caused by the homeowner.
+If, for example, the homeowner were to accidentally start a grease fire in the kitchen and file a claim afterward, that would be a different story because the fire damage was caused by the homeowner.

 Q: What is the cost to the homeowner?

 A: When a homeowner files a claim that their insurance company approves, the only cost to the homeowner is their deductible.
 Even in cases where the insurance company deems a full replacement necessary, the only cost to the homeowner is their deductible.